Indian peace laureate to 'join hands' with Pakistan's Malala

 Satyarthi estimates that 60 million children in India, or 6 percent of the population, are forced into work.

 This, he believes, has nothing to do with parental poverty, illiteracy or ignorance.
-Above all, children are enslaved because employers benefit by getting their labour for free or for a pittance.
+Above all, children are enslaved because employers benefit by getting their labor for free or for a pittance.

-In his first public reaction, Satyarthi dedicated the Peace Prize to them: "It's an honour to all those children who are still suffering in slavery, bonded labour and trafficking," he told CNN-IBN news television.
+In his first public reaction, Satyarthi dedicated the Peace Prize to them: "It's an honor to all those children who are still suffering in slavery, bonded labor and trafficking," he told CNN-IBN news television.

 Over many years, Satyarthi has taken his campaign to the streets of India.
 In one operation this May, police rescued 63 children and arrested 23 suspected child traffickers at Old Delhi railway station, acting on a tipoff from Satyarthi.

-Almost half are in India, where slavery ranges from bonded labour in quarries and kilns to domestic work and commercial sex exploitation.
+Almost half are in India, where slavery ranges from bonded labor in quarries and kilns to domestic work and commercial sex exploitation.

 "It's not just about India," the bearded, bespectacled Satyarthi, wearing a traditional beige kurta, said as reporters thronged around him.
 "It's a crime against humanity if a child is deprived of childhood - in my country or any country in the world.
 Humanity is at stake."